mnogu/gatling-kafka/README.md

 # Gatling-Kafka

-An unofficial [Gatling](http://gatling.io/) stress test library for [Apache Kafka](http://kafka.apache.org/) 0.8 protocol.
+An unofficial [Gatling](http://gatling.io/) stress test plugin for [Apache Kafka](http://kafka.apache.org/) 0.8 protocol.

-This library supports the Kafka producer API only and doesn't support the Kafka consumer API.
+This plugin supports the Kafka producer API only and doesn't support the Kafka consumer API.

 ## Usage